NotRequiem/screenshare-tool/README.md

 This tool is currently in beta version.

+## Currently in Development
+- Detections for executed files with special characters (like korean, russian, chinese, etc...)
+- Detections for executed files with special characters using Task Scheduler.

 ## Features
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.